READY TO REVIEW A “SENSITIVE” SUBJECT? A sensitive “teeth” topic, that is…

 Our doctors remind us, “Tooth sensitivity can come from many things including sweet or sour foods and hot or cold temperatures.
 For some, simply biting down can hurt.
 The resulting pain can be mild to severe—and sometimes very sharp, shooting directly to tooth nerve endings.”

-Keeping up great oral hygiene prevents tarter buildup.
+Keeping up great oral hygiene prevents tartar buildup.
 This helps reduce the risk of exposing nerves.
 Using a soft-bristled toothbrush causes less abrasion and reduces potential gum recession.
 There are also several brands of toothpaste that, with regular use, help decrease sensitivity.

 Avoid Highly Acidic Foods And Drinks